ElzaCS/ProductsServer/README.md

 create database with name ProductsDB (or) replace "ProductsDB" in db_url to your database name

-# to run:
+## to run:
-build into maven project and run the jar file formed in the "target" directory
+build into maven project

+run the jar file formed in the "target" directory
+> ./target/books-0.0.1-SNAPSHOT.jar